Does CBD Work for Sleep Apnea?

 The Pros and Cons of CBD Oil for Sleep Apnea

-- Clinical trials, human studies, and research on animals have shown CBD’s potential benefits in the treatment of obstructive sleep apnea and other sleep apnea types.
+- Clinical trials, human studies, and research on animals have shown CBD’s potential benefits for symptoms of obstructive sleep apnea and other sleep apnea types, but is not an established treatment.

 - CBD has an excellent safety profile(42).
 Hence, CBD is generally safe to use.